 Tallarico has been featured in a myriad of magazines and newspapers, including USA Today, the Los Angeles Times, New York Times, Washington Post, Wall Street Journal, Billboard, the Hollywood Reporter, the London Times, Rolling Stone, Daily Variety, Forbes, Fortune, Playboy and the Chicago Tribune.
 In 1999, he helped secure official recognition of video game music by the National Academy of Recording Arts and Sciences (NARAS) and the GRAMMY's.
 Also in 1999 he co-designed the award-winning boxing game “Knockout Kings” for the Nintendo 64 with Electronic Arts which went on to win the “Best Console Sports Product of 1999” by the Academy of Interactive Arts & Sciences.

 Tommy has consulted for Fortune 500 companies such as Intel, Sony, AMD, Microsoft and Apple as well as audio companies including DTS, Dolby, Roland, THX, Yamaha and Creative Labs.
 He has given lectures and speeches all over the world on audio and video games which include his keynote at the 1999 Game Developers Conference, and MILIA 2000 in Cannes, France.
-He also teaches courses and has been the guest speaker at many schools, organizations & universities such as Yale, UCLA, USC, Berklee College of Music, Carnegie Mellon, Expressions College, Vancouver Film School & Full Sail University and Link Campus University in Rome, Italy.
+He also teaches courses and has been the guest speaker at many schools, organizations & universities such as Yale, UCLA, USC, Berklee College of Music, Carnegie Mellon, Expressions College, Vancouver Film School, Full Sail University and Link Campus University in Rome, Italy.

 Tommy is involved in many community, non-profit, scholastic and charitable organizations which include the Hollywood Arts and GRAMMY In The Schools.
 In 2007, Tommy's many charitable works were recognized by the Hollywood Arts organization when they chose him as the first honoree and recipient for their now annual Dream Awards.
 The IDG video game industry white paper mentions Tommy (along with Bill Gates) as one of the people who contributed the most to the advancement and growth of the industry in 2003.
 In 2009, he received the prestigious "Ambassador Award" during the Game Developers Choice Awards which was only the 2nd time the award had ever been bestowed.
 That same year he was chosen as one of the Top 50 Game Industry People by Game Developers Magazine.
 ABC did a feature story in 2015 calling him the “person who changed the video game industry”.